IntersectMBO/plutus/notes/plutus-core/cek-budgeting-profiling/CekProfiling.md

 mode and ran these examples once each.
-Some care is needed in interpreting the results because the programs were loaded in CBOR form and the reading and deserialisation time is included in the profiling information, which wasn't the case in the earlier results.
+Some care is needed in interpreting the results because the programs were loaded in CBOR form and the reading and deserialisation time is included in the profiling information, which wasn't the case in the earlier results (I should have used `flat`, but it's too late now.
+I don't believe that'll have a significant effect on the results here because I've discounted deserialisation time in the discussions).

 Each benchmark was profiled in three budgeting modes: with all budgeting code removed, in Counting mode, and in Restricting mode (corresponding to columns A,